MathewTomberlin/SwarmUI_MCP_Agent/README.md

 the server.js Node server is started, the SwarmUIServer is initialized and an Express server is created with a POST endpoint at '/generate-image' that calls SwarmUIServer.generateImage, then the Express server is started.
 An Axios instance is created to make HTTP requests to the local SwarmUI API and stored in the SwarmUIServer class.

+DEV NOTE: You will likely need to change the port used by SwarmUI as well as the model hardcoded for image generation.

 # GenerateImage StructuredTool
 A generate_image StructuredTool is declared in tools.py that POSTS to the /generate-image endpoint of the Express server